sftcd/cs2014/assignments/assignment5/README.md

   can figure out how to check the modification time of files and directories, and how to get the "HAPPY FRIDAY!!! " string into the right place in the output.
+- The space at the end of "HAPPY FRIDAY!!! " is significant and needs to be included.
 - Lastly, it is the *modification time* of the file/directory in which you are interested, not any of the other timestamps associated with files.